 If you’ve decided to get a new pool, then you’re probably pretty excited about the prospects of enjoying it during the hot months of summer.
-You’re probably thinking about all of those poolside parties you’re going to have and all of the poolside chilling you’re going to enjoy.
+You’re probably thinking about all of those poolside parties you’re going to have and all of the poolside side chilling you’ll enjoy.
 Unfortunately, we’re going to have to interrupt your fantasy for just a moment and remind you that you have a big decision that you need to make before you even purchase a new pool.
-And that decision is deciding on the type of pool that you not only want but that you can afford.
+And that decision is deciding on the type of pool that you want and that you can afford.

-Step One: Decide On Inflatable, Or A Permanent Pool
+Step One: Decide On an Inflatable Or A Permanent Pool

-To make things as easy as possible for you, we’re going to break down the process of deciding on either an inflatable, in-ground, or permanent pool into sections.
-In this section, you’re going to be asked to consider whether you want an inflatable pool or a permanent one.
+To make things as easy as possible for you, we’re going to break down the process of deciding on either an inflatable, in-ground, or permanent pool.
+In this section, you will be asked to consider whether you want an inflatable pool or a permanent one.

-To decide whether you would be better off with an inflatable pool or a permanent one, you’re first going to have to ask yourself a few questions about why you want a pool.
-Below are some of the questions you might want to ask yourself to find out whether a permanent pool is right for you or if you’re better off with an inflatable pool.
+To decide whether you would be better off with an inflatable pool or a permanent one, you’re first to have to ask yourself a few questions about why you want a pool.
+Below are some of the questions you might want to ask yourself about whether a permanent pool is right for you or if you’re better off with an inflatable pool.

 Do You Need A Permanent Pool?

 One of the first questions you should probably ask yourself is whether you need a permanent pool or not.
 Not everyone needs or wants a pool for regular use.
 Some people just want a quick setup pool they can use for a special event.
 A pool they can put away when the event has passed.
 Other people want an inflatable pool that’s small and safer to use by their children.
-It all depends on what your needs are and how you plan on using the pool.
+It all depends on your needs and how you plan to use the pool.

 Can You Afford A Permanent Pool?

-The first question to ask yourself is if a permanent pool is in your budget.
+The first question is if a permanent pool is in your budget.
 In-ground pools tend to be the most expensive, but above-ground pools can also have a pretty hefty price tag, especially if you have to have a contractor come out and grade the area or set up the electrical system for the pool.
-And if you have children, then you can have to think about installing gates and pool alarms.
-In fact, some of these safety devices might even be mandated by local regulations.
-That can also drive up the final price of a pool.
+And if you have children, you can have to think about installing gates and pool alarms.
+Some of these safety devices might even be mandated by local regulations.
+That can also drive up the final price of a pool, says Home Guide.
 Inflatable pools, on the other hand, can be quite affordable.